Richard Branson's Virgin Galactic takes off in NYSE debut

-(Reuters) - Richard Branson-backed Virgin Galactic Holdings Inc (SPCE.N) started trading on the New York Stock Exchange on Monday, becoming the first space tourism company to hit public markets.
+(Reuters) - Richard Branson-backed Virgin Galactic Holdings Inc SPCE.N started trading on the New York Stock Exchange on Monday, becoming the first space tourism company to hit public markets.

 The stock opened at $12.01.